Yukon Delta National Wildlife Refuge

-This vast, flat wetland and tundra complex protects native birds, game and furbearing animals
+This vast, flat wetland and tundra landscape protects a wide variety of birds, mammals, and fish in Southwest Alaska.

 Alaska's two largest rivers, the Yukon and the Kuskokwim, form the heart of the 19.2 million-acre Yukon Delta National Wildlife Refuge.
-Almost 70 percent of the refuge is below 100 feet in elevation, a broad, flat delta stitched together by rivers and streams and dotted with countless lakes, sloughs and ponds.
+Almost 70 percent of the refuge is below 100 feet in elevation.
+The preserve encompasses a broad, flat delta made up of rivers, streams, lakes, and ponds.

 Nelson and Nunivak Islands, off the western coast, are also part of the refuge.
-The million-plus acre Nunivak Island lies 20 miles off the coast and is of volcanic origin, with several peaks from 1,000 to 1,600 feet.
-Coastal bluffs range from 100 to 450 feet high while inland are active sand dunes greater than 100 feet in height.
+The million-plus acre Nunivak Island lies 20 miles off the coast, with several peaks from 1,000 to 1,600 feet.
+Coastal bluffs range from 100 to 450 feet high, while inland are active sand dunes over 100 feet tall.
 The second largest island is Nelson Island, which is separated from the mainland by the Ninglick River to the north, Baird Inlet to the northeast, and the Kolavinarak River to the east.

-The delta is rich in wildlife and supports one of the largest aggregations of water birds in the world and a spectacle takes place every spring as millions of ducks, geese and other water birds return to the refuge to nest.
+The delta is abundant with wildlife and hosts one of the largest congregations of water birds in the world.
+A spectacle takes place every spring as millions of ducks, geese, and other water birds return to the refuge to nest.
 The refuge's most productive wildlife habitat is the coastal region bordering the Bering Sea.
-This narrow strip of land is unquestionably the most productive goose nesting habitat in Alaska.
-Hundreds of miles of rivers and streams also provide spawning and rearing habitat for 44 species of fish including all five Pacific salmon.
-Both brown and black bears, caribou, moose, wolves and musk oxen inhabit the drier uplands.
+This narrow strip of land is the most productive goose nesting habitat in Alaska.
+Hundreds of miles of rivers and streams also provide spawning and rearing habitat for 44 species of fish.
+Brown and black bears, caribou, moose, wolves, and musk oxen inhabit the drier uplands.